loiemilio/image-resizer/README.md

 	`composer install`

+4. `cp .env.example .env`

-4. Build and start the containers
+5. Build and start the containers

    `docker-compose up` or `docker-compose up -d` for a detached lauch

-5. Send your requests to
+6. Send your requests to

    `http://127.0.0.1:8081`